dbrennand/virustotal-python/README.md

 pprint(resp.json())
 ```

-Send a URL for analysis, retrieve the analysis report and catch any potential exceptions that may occur (Non 200 HTTP response codes):
+Send a URL for analysis, retrieve the analysis report and catch any potential exceptions that may occur (Non 200 HTTP status codes):

 ```python
 from virustotal_python import VirustotalError